-Odfjell Rig III Ltd ('the Company') is incorporated in Bermuda.
+Odfjell Rig III Ltd and its subsidiaries (together 'the OR III group') owns and operates two high quality harsh environment mobile offshore drilling units.
+Odfjell Rig III Ltd. ('the Company') is incorporated in Bermuda.
 The address of its registered office is Clarendon House, 2 Church Street, Hamilton HM11, Bermuda.

-On 1 December 2023 the company and the two rig owning subsidiaries completed a tax relocation from the United Kingdom to Malta.
+On 1 December 2023 the Company and the two rig owning subsidiaries completed a tax relocation from the United Kingdom to Malta.
 The Company is now tax resident in Malta with its head office at 132, Portomaso Business Centre, Portomaso Avenue, St. Julian's STJ 4011, Malta.